Last Updated July 27, 2020

 Dateline: Tbilisi, Georgia

-We discussed before many ways of being a nomad, but having a nomadic lifestyle can leave you with the feeling that you do not fully belong anywhere, but what I have found is that “home” has much less to do with your location and much more about the community you build into your life and the choices you make to live purposefully and abundantly.
+What I have found is that “home” has much less to do with your location and much more about the community you build into your life and the choices you make to live purposefully and abundantly.

-Today, that is largely done.
+Today, that is largely gone.

-That process has taken years to REALLY achieve, but I feel like I am finally there.
+That process has taken years to really achieve, but I feel like I am finally there.
 No anger, no judgment… just the reality of years away from a country that is no longer my home.

 Fully accepting that the United States is no longer my home has given me the freedom to both discover and embrace exactly what I want my new home to be.